 When we said that if the hashed password matches the one in the database, then the user has to have entered the correct password, we were not telling the full truth.

 Mathematically, we know that there have to be passwords which would hash to the same value.

-This is because the length of the output hash has a maximum length, whereas the password length (or other data being hashed) could be much larger.
+This is because the output hash has a maximum length, whereas the password length (or other data being hashed) could be much larger.

 Therefore, there are more possible inputs than outputs, so some inputs must have the same output.

 When two different inputs have the same output hash, we call it a collision.